Anna May Wong: Atlantic crossings

 Nevertheless, the studio apparently never seriously considered Wong for the role.
 The Chinese government also advised the studio against casting Wong in the role.
 The Chinese advisor to MGM commented: "whenever she appears in a movie, the newspapers print her picture with the caption 'Anna May again loses face for China' ".

 According to Wong, she was instead offered the part of Lotus, a deceitful song girl who helps to destroy the family and seduces the family's oldest son.
 Wong refused the role, telling MGM head of production Irving Thalberg, "If you let me play O-lan, I will be very glad.
 But you're asking me—with Chinese blood—to do the only unsympathetic role in the picture featuring an all-American cast portraying Chinese characters."

 The role Wong hoped for went to Luise Rainer, who won the Best Actress Oscar for her performance.
-Wong's sister, Mary Liu Heung Wong, appeared in the film in the role of the Little Bride.
+According to Hodges and Anthony Chan, Wong's sister, Mary Liu Heung Wong, appeared in the film in the role of the Little Bride.
+However, the Mary Wong who played the part was actually a woman with the same name from Lodi, California.
 MGM's refusal to consider Wong for this most high-profile of Chinese characters in U.S. film is remembered today as "one of the most notorious cases of casting discrimination in the 1930s".